vanClausen/react_game-hub/README.md

 VITE_RAWG_API_KEY=your_rawg_api_key
 ```

 This key is injected at build time.
-You can obtain one from [RAWG.io](https://rawg.io/apidocs).
+You can get one from [RAWG.io](https://rawg.io/apidocs).

 ---